 How about zero?

-It’s strange to suggest going without subwoofers on a guide about home subwoofers, but if you have terrible room acoustics that are hard to deal with, it might actually be a good idea to go without a subwoofer.
-Contrary to the common belief, boomy bass isn’t always caused by cheap subwoofers.
-In fact, more often than not, the main culprit is poor room acoustics – walls made of brick or concrete and little to no furnishings can cause plenty of nasty room resonance issues.
+It might seem odd to suggest going without a subwoofer in a guide about home subwoofers, but if you have terrible room acoustics that are difficult to manage, it might actually be a good idea to go without one.
+Contrary to common belief, boomy bass isn’t always caused by cheap subwoofers.
+More often than not, the main culprit is poor room acoustics – walls made of brick or concrete and minimal furnishings can create severe resonance issues.

-If you clearly hear an echo when you clap your hands inside a room, you will likely experience boomy bass when you put a subwoofer in that room regardless of the quality of the subwoofer.
-There are things you can do to fix some of the acoustical issues, but not all of them are practical.
-Don’t get discouraged though.
-Just be aware that in some cases it might be better to have no subwoofer than having one.
+If you clearly hear an echo when you clap your hands inside a room, you will likely experience boomy bass with a subwoofer in that space regardless of the subwoofer’s quality.
+While there are ways to address some acoustical issues, not all solutions are practical.
+However, don’t get discouraged.
+Just be aware that in some cases, it might be better to have no subwoofer at all than to have one.

 One subwoofer placed right

-If you are going to have only one subwoofer like most people, getting the most even response out of your subwoofer is all about placement, and there are really only two optimal locations for a single subwoofer for that purpose.
+If you are going to have only one subwoofer, like most people, achieving the most even response from your subwoofer is all about placement.
+There are really only two optimal locations for a single subwoofer to accomplish this (more on this later).

 Going dual: Buy two get two free

-If you have the funds and space for two subwoofers, dual subwoofers have several advantages over a single subwoofer assuming their placement in the room is right:
+If you have the funds and space for two subwoofers, having dual subwoofers offers several advantages over a single subwoofer, assuming their placement in the room is correct:

-• Quadruple the output over a single subwoofer if they aren’t placed too far away from each other.
-You literally get two additional subwoofers worth of output for free thanks to a physical phenomenon called mutual coupling of sound waves.
+• Quadruple the output over a single subwoofer if they are placed relatively close to each other.
+You literally get two additional subwoofers worth of output for free, thanks to a physical phenomenon known as mutual coupling of sound waves.

-• Little change in bass output on a horizontal plane.
+• Consistent bass output across a horizontal plane.
 In other words, no matter where you sit on the sofa, the bass will sound about the same.

-• Instead of a large subwoofer that is difficult to place (or hide), two smaller subwoofers can be used.
+• Instead of one large subwoofer that is difficult to place or hide, two smaller subwoofers can be used.

-• Two subwoofers can function optimally in a lot more locations.
+• Two subwoofers can function optimally in many more locations.

 More than two subwoofers?

-There is no upper limit to the number of subwoofers you can put to use, but for most people, having two subwoofers is the sweet spot.
-If you just need more bass output you can colocate subwoofers (a fancy word for placing multiple subwoofers in close proximity), and they will act like one large subwoofer.
+While there is no upper limit to the number of subwoofers you can use, for most people, having two subwoofers hits the sweet spot.
+If you simply need more bass output, you can colocate subwoofers (a fancy term for placing multiple subwoofers in close proximity), and they will act as one large subwoofer.

 You can also have more than two subwoofers distributed across the room, but they require careful measurements to function properly.
 If you are curious about non-colocated subwoofer setups with more than two subwoofers, head over to the double bass array section.